 Pet fees vary by airline.
 Airlines charge one-way fees for pet travel, so you will pay that fee twice, once on your outbound journey and once on your return trip.

 See the chart below for details.

 The most important restriction you may encounter involves cross-border travel.
 Some countries will not accept birds shipped from certain nations.
-Island nations and states, in particular, try to guard against diseases, and often impose a long list of requirements for travelers wishing to import pet birds.
+Island nations, states, and provinces, in particular, try to guard against animal-borne diseases, and often impose a long list of requirements for travelers wishing to import pet birds.

 Pet Travel Information By Airline

 |All prices are for one-way trips in US dollars.|

 |Airline||One-Way Pet Fee||Birds Permitted?||Notes|